Cold Email Deliverability: How to Land in the Inbox

 For cold outreach, getting this right is everything.
 If your carefully crafted message ends up in the spam folder or a promotions tab that no one checks, it might as well have never been sent.
 All the effort you put into finding the right leads, writing compelling copy, and creating a great offer is wasted.
 Your open rates, reply rates, and ultimately, your campaign's success, all hinge on your ability to first reach the inbox.
 This is the foundational layer of any cold email strategy, and without a solid one, your outreach efforts will never get off the ground.
 Mastering deliverability ensures your message has a fighting chance to be read and acted upon.

-What Affects Your Inbox Placement
+What Really Affects Your Inbox Placement?

 So, what decides if you make it to the inbox or get sent to the digital junk pile?
 It’s not random.
 Internet Service Providers (ISPs) like Gmail and Outlook are constantly watching, and they look at several key factors to judge whether you’re a trustworthy sender.